pmndrs/zustand/readme.md

 ## React context

 The store created with `create` doesn't require context providers.
 In some cases, you may want to use contexts for dependency injection or if you want to initialize your store with props from a component.
-Because the normal store is a hook, passing it as a normal context value may violate rules of hooks.
+Because the normal store is a hook, passing it as a normal context value may violate the rules of hooks.

-The recommended method available since v4 is to use vanilla store.
+The recommended method available since v4 is to use the vanilla store.

 ```jsx
 import { createContext, useContext } from 'react'